hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

 When an attribute is on an element, its live, and there is a record about the state of the attribute in the element

-The same attribute on the same element can have different values based on its context (set membership or parent child relations)
+The same attribute on the same element can have different values based on its context (if in a shell)

 * Attribute values has a microsecond time stamp of when last written to (updated_at) and or turned on (toggled_at)

+When building the live attributes from a type:
 * an attribute can be overwritten if the same type, or a child, is added.
 Siblings do not overwrite each other
-* an attribute added to the element can overwrite global attribute for that element only
-* a set context attribute will overwrite a per element attribute, or a type attribute
+* a shell context attribute is a new row for that element's attribute, with the shell id (the set id, but in)
 * a child set attribute changes overwrites the parent
 * no limit to how many live attributes that overwrite the earlier one.
 They stack by when applied.